aMarcireau/origami/README.md

     <img src="images/banner.png" width="400">
 </p>

-Origami is an open-source research tool focused on graphical representations of data.
+Origami is an open-source research tool.
+It automatically scraps Google Scholar pages to retrieve "cited by" papers, and presents the results as an interactive graph.

 ![demo](images/demo.png "A screenshot")